-Covid-19 coronavirus - Important note regarding arrangements for the Annual General Meeting (AGM)
+Covid-19 pandemic - Important note regarding arrangements for the Annual General Meeting (AGM)

-The Board of Edinburgh Worldwide Investment Trust plc (Edinburgh Worldwide) recognises the public health risk associated with the Covid-19 outbreak arising from public gatherings and notes the continuing Government's measures restricting such gatherings, travel and attendances at workplaces.
+The Board of Edinburgh Worldwide Investment Trust plc (Edinburgh Worldwide) recognises the public health risk associated with the Covid-19 pandemic arising from public gatherings and notes the continuing measures restricting such gatherings, travel and attendances at workplaces.

-At the same time, the Board is conscious of the legal requirement for Edinburgh Worldwide to hold its AGM before the end of April 2021.
-Given the current uncertainty around when public health concerns will have abated, the Board has for the time being decided to aim to follow the Company's corporate timetable and, accordingly, the Company's AGM is being convened to take place at 12 noon on Wednesday, 20 January 2021 at the offices of Baillie Gifford & Co, Calton Square, 1 Greenside Row, Edinburgh EH1 3AN most likely without access for shareholders.
-The Board will, however, continue to monitor developments and any changes will be advised to shareholders and details will be updated on the Company's website.
+At the same time, the Board is conscious of the legal requirement for Edinburgh Worldwide to hold its AGM before the end of April 2022.
+Given the current uncertainty around when public health concerns will have abated, the Board has for the time being decided to aim to follow the Company's corporate timetable and, accordingly, the Company's AGM is being convened to take place at 12 noon on Wednesday, 2 February 2022 at the offices of Baillie Gifford & Co, Calton Square, 1 Greenside Row, Edinburgh EH1 3AN.
+At present, the Board expects to be able to welcome shareholders to the meeting.
+Should public health advice and Government measures change, however, arrangements will be